pagkly/Zed/Investopedia3/Routing Transit Number.md

 ## How Routing Transit Numbers are Used

-Routing transit numbers are often used when setting up a [wire transfer](https://www.investopedia.com/terms/w/wiretransfer.asp) relationship with one’s personal or business bank.
+Routing transit numbers are often used when setting up a [[wire transfer]](https://www.investopedia.com/terms/w/wiretransfer.asp) relationship with one’s personal or business bank.
 A wire transfer is an electronic funds payment across a network administered by hundreds of banks worldwide.
 While no physical currency moves among financial institutions during a wire transfer, information does pass between banks, including the recipient’s account information, the receiver’s bank account number, and the amount of the transfer.
-As a result, a correct routing transit number is critical to ensure sensitive information is directed to the appropriate receiving party and [that the transaction goes through smoothly](https://www.investopedia.com/articles/personal-finance/093015/best-ways-send-large-sums-money-abroad.asp).
+As a result, a correct routing transit number is critical to ensure sensitive information is directed to the appropriate receiving party and [[that the transaction goes through smoothly]](https://www.investopedia.com/articles/personal-finance/093015/best-ways-send-large-sums-money-abroad.asp).

 Routing transit numbers are also involved in direct deposits of money from employers paying employees and income tax refunds from the Internal Revenue Service (IRS).
 A direct deposit allows a sender to deposit funds directly into the receiver’s bank account electronically, instead of issuing a paper check.